JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/sort-function-with-python/index.md

 # ['apple', 'banana', 'zebra', 'éclair']
 ```

-The “é” (which is ’U+00E9 = 233` in Unicode table) sorts **AFTER** “z” (which is 122 in Unicode table) leading to accented chars being dumped at the end.
+The “é” (which is `U+00E9 = 233` in Unicode table) sorts **AFTER** “z” (which is 122 in Unicode table) leading to accented chars being dumped at the end.

 ### Case-insensitive

-To resolve the previous examples, we need to provide a second parameter to `sorted`.
+To solve the previous examples in order to obtain a result that is more consistent with what one would expect, we need to provide a second parameter to `sorted`.

 With upper letters: